 50 years of Medicine Hat Family Service

-This December, the Medicine Hat Family Service celebrates 50 years of providing counseling, support and services to individuals, couples, and families experiencing life’s challenges.
+This December, the Medicine Hat Family Service celebrates over 50 years of providing counseling, support and services to individuals, couples, and families experiencing life’s challenges.
 Initially run as a Catholic Family Service under the auspices of the Calgary Diocese of the Catholic Church, the agency was transferred into a private, non-denominational Board of Directors in December 1966 and the Medicine Hat Family Service was launched.

 Throughout the past 50 years, Medicine Hat Family Service has served citizens of Medicine Hat, Redcliff and Cypress County with an impressive array of counseling services and courses.
 Several other agencies have also started out at MHFS or been given support to be well established in our community.
 The local AADAC offices were originally located in MHFS until 1975.
 WCB interviews were all conducted through MHFS until 1974 when the local WCB office was set up here.
 For many years MHFS and Big Brothers shared the same board.
 Moreover, MHFS provided office space to many fledgling organizations.
 The Women’s shelter, New Beginnings, AA and Al-Anon are another of the agencies which benefitted from that, and the expertise of staff and board members at MHFS.
 Most recently SARC (Southern Alberta Sexual Assault Response Committee) was helped through its formative years from 2006 under the caring wing of MHFS, until the agency was able to take flight on its own in March 2015.